Christine Armstrong is a Future of Work speaker, researcher, author and vlogger.

 Others are full of facts, but you drift off halfway through.

-Combining her research and the best data out there, Christine Armstrong gives audiences evidence-based and energising takes on the world of work.
+Combining her research and the best data, Christine Armstrong gives audiences evidence-based and energising takes on the world of work.

 Every talk or workshop is tailored to the audience and updated with the latest insights and practical takeaways for individuals, teams and organisations.